AutoPas/AutoPas/docs/userdoc/Iterators.md

 #### Nested Loops

 If iterators are nested, inner loops should not spawn multiple iterators to avoid spreading the work too thin.
-This can be achieved by adapting the `IteratorBehavior`, which is basically a bit vector:
+This can be achieved by adapting the `IteratorBehavior`, which works similar to a bit vector:
 ```cpp
 AUTOPAS_OPENMP(parallel)
 for(auto& particle : autoPas) {   // spawns N iterators